 Jasmine tea was first produced in Fuzhou, Fujian Province, during the Song Dynasty (960 - 1127 AD).
 Fujian is located in southeast China.
 The weather is subtropical, which provides for ideal jasmine growing conditions.

 The Song Dynasty was a time for tea ingenuity.
 Many tea practices were refined, and people of the court prioritized receiving gifts of tea.
-It was a time when tea farmers would compete to produce the absolute best tea, which would be regarded by the Emperor.
+It was a time when tea farmers would compete to produce the absolute best tea, which would be highly regarded by the Emperor.

 Jasmine tea from Fujian province is undoubtedly the most revered!
 Years of careful craftsmanship and expertise bring Fujian Jasmine tea above all others.
 However, other warm Chinese provinces, and countries like Vietnam and Taiwan also produce delicious jasmine teas, which offer their unique charm and are worth trying.